Iowans prepare for some SNAP benefits to end April 1 - NewsBreak

 Iowans prepare for some SNAP benefits to end April 1

-DES MOINES, Iowa — Local food banks are preparing for an increase in visitors as expanded SNAP benefits come to an end on Friday.
+DES MOINES, Iowa (WHO) — Food banks in Iowa are preparing for an increase in visitors as expanded SNAP benefits come to an end on Friday.

-According to the Department of Human Services , in 2022 an average of around 141,000 households were getting help from the Supplemental Nutrition Assistance Program.Iowa Senate passes bill that provides school vouchers for private schools
+According to the Department of Human Services , in 2022 an average of around 141,000 households were getting help from the Supplemental Nutrition Assistance Program.Skippy recalling peanut butters that may contain stainless steel fragments

 Since the beginning of the pandemic, the DHS made efforts to help with food insecurity and when SNAP benefits increased.
 It meant adding at least $95 to each household’s monthly benefits.